domcloud/domcloud/docs/deployment/python.md

 # Deploy Python Apps

 Python is a beginner-friendly programming language popularly used for machine learning and other scientific projects.
-Python is served using Phusion Passenger inside NginX.
+Python is served using Phusion Passenger inside NGINX.

 Popular Python recipes include [Flask](https://flask.palletsprojects.com/) and [Django](https://www.djangoproject.com/).
 Please read our [Runner's Guide](../features/runner.md) first if you haven't.